European-XFEL/karaboWorkshopPipelines/README.md

 # Karabo Workshop: Handling Fast Data through Pipelines

+This repository contains material for the
+"Hands-on: Handling Fast Data through Pipelines" part of the Satellite Workshop
-This repository contains material for the Satellite Workshop "A developer's introduction to the Karabo SCADA Framework" of the NOBUGS 2026 conference, see https://indico.xfel.eu/event/2/sessions/40/.
+"A developer's introduction to the Karabo SCADA Framework" of the NOBUGS 2026 conference, see https://indico.xfel.eu/event/2/sessions/40/.

-## Outline of the Session

-- Introduction: 10'
-- Use of Input Channels: 25' + 5' for the live demo
-- Use of Output Channels: 15' + 5' for the live demo
+For instructions, please see the material attached to that agenda.

-### Introduction
+### General Background

 - Karabo data communication can be split in two categories: slow data and fast data.